pelicularities/typescript-starter/README.md

 import addNumbers from "./addNumbers.js";
 ```

 This makes very little sense to me.
 It's a huge [leak in the TypeScript abstraction](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).
-I prefer to labor under the illusion that I am not actually writing JavaScript, and I prefer not think at all about how TypeScript gets transformed into something that will execute in the Node runtime.
+I prefer to labor under the illusion that I am not actually writing JavaScript, and I prefer not to think at all about how TypeScript gets transformed into something that will execute in the Node runtime.

 To work around this, I use TypeScript with the `bundler` module resolution configuration, which is the only module resolution configuration that supports extensionless relative paths.
 Naturally, this produces a `tsc` build that will not run on Node without bundling.
 So, I picked the fastest bundler that would solve this problem.